ramblingsofadev/docs/controllers.md

 If your controller method has a `void` return type, a 204 "No Content" response will be created automatically.

-If you need access to the current request, use `$this->request` within your controller method.

 Setting headers is simple, too:

 ```php